BenjMichel/blog_articles/Article_3-BestOfWeb2015.md

 **Tarifa CLI**(*Paul Panserrieu*) is a command-line that can build Cordova projects with more options.
 But let see if it is really customizable.

+*Florent Duveau* defended his framework (**Why choosing Backbone in 2015 ?**).
+He stated that Backbone is not comparable with Angular and Ember, as its aims is binding the data and not views.
+It seems mature and light.

 ## The talk: "Oh, I'm a bit lost here!"